Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Pong.md

   Given - An active device with game installed in it

-  When - A player requets and is eligible to change properties
+  When - A player requests and is eligible to change properties

   Then - ask to choose property and specify the options and update property accordingly